Shane Lowry (footballer, born 1989): Johor Darul Ta'zim

-On 20 May 2021, Lowry signed for Malaysia Super League club Johor Darul Ta'zim for free.
+On 20 May 2021, Lowry signed for Malaysia Super League club Johor Darul Ta'zim on a free transfer.
+On 4 August 2021, he scored his first goal for the club in a league match against Terengganu which is the only goal that give his club the 3 points.

 International career

 Lowry was born in Australia to Irish parents, and began his international career with the Republic of Ireland under-17 team.
 He represented that country up to under-23 level before, in September 2009, opting to make himself available to the Australia national team for his senior career.

+Australia

-Lowry received his first call-up to the full Australia squad for a friendly against the Netherlands in Sydney and the Asian Cup qualifier against Oman in Melbourne in October.
+Lowry received his first call-up to the full Australia squad for a friendly match against the Netherlands in Sydney and the 2011 AFC Asian Cup qualifier against Oman in Melbourne in October.
 He did not play in either match.
-On 11 May 2010 he was selected as part of Pim Verbeek's 30-man provisional squad for the 2010 World Cup, and travelled to South Africa, but was not included in the final 23-man World Cup squad.
+On 11 May 2010, Lowry was selected as part of Pim Verbeek's 30-man provisional squad for the 2010 FIFA World Cup, and travelled to South Africa, but was not included in the final 23-man FIFA World Cup squad.
 Lowry was named in Han Berger's 18-man squad for an August 2010 friendly against Slovenia, but he did not appear in the match.

 Though he played no games or received call-ups since 2011, Lowry said he made the right decision to switch.
 After five years since the last time he received a call-up, Lowry hinted he could a receive a call-up following his move to Perth Glory.